 Distributions may be subject to federal and/or state tax withholding, including the Montana recapture tax.
-For purposes of determining whether a distribution is taxable or subject to the Distribution Tax, you must determine whether the distribution is made in connection with the payment of Qualified Expenses, as defined under the Code and discussed under Qualified Distributions below, or fits within one of the exceptions to treatment as a Non-Qualified Distribution as discussed under Other Distributions beginning on page

-You can take a distribution from your Account at any time ...
+For purposes of determining whether a distribution is taxable or subject to the Distribution Tax, you must determine whether the distribution is made in connection with the payment of Qualified Expenses, as defined under the Code and discussed under Qualified Distributions below, or fits within one of the exceptions to treatment as a Non-Qualified You can take a distribution Distribution as from your Account at discussed under beginning on page any time ...